JJMugenyi/myndmap/README.md

-# Peridot
+# MyndMap
-Peridot is a productivity app designed for individuals with ADHD and inattentiveness.
+MyndMap is a productivity app designed for individuals with ADHD and inattentiveness.
 It aims to provide personalized support and tools for managing distractions and staying focused.
 The app includes a to-do list, calendar, and AI-powered personal assistant.

 # Features
 --- ---